amal-app/amal/README.md

 Once the application is finished running, a QR Code will be generated in the output.
 Scan the QR code with Expo Go (Android) or the Camera app (iOS) to launch the application.

 **Note**: The initial bundle may be slow after scanning the QR code, perhaps due to internet speeds or the tunnel.

+### Troubleshooting

+**Issue:** The DevPod container won't connect to VSCode.
+It says "spawn ENAMETOOLONG" **Possible Solution:**
+1. Go on a VSCode instance that isn't in a container.
+2. Go to Remote Explorer, make sure it is in Dev Containers mode.
+    - If there is nothing shown, and it says to install docker:
+        1. Do `systemctl restart docker` in the terminal (if not `systemd` based or just not Linux-based in general, reload the docker service somehow).
+        2. Reload VSCode.
+        3. The DevPod instance will then show.
+3. Right click the container, click `Remove Container`
+4. Attempt to open the container again in DevPod.

+This then starts the DevPod instance successfully again.